Photo by: Herb Swanson

 “Avez vous finis?” a spry waitress asked a corner table one recent Friday, before clearing the dishes.

-“Yes,” replied the middle-aged couple.
+“Yes,” replied the middle-aged couple.“Any dessert?” she asked.

 “Non, merci,” the wife answered, raising her hands as if to surrender.